 In October 1977, Elizabeth Whelan was working on scientific public relations for the Chemical Manufacturers Association while still retaining her position at Harvard.
-For CMA's offshoot SOCMA (Synthetic Organic Chemical Manfacturers Association) and the CEO and President of Dow Chemical, Paul E. Oreffice, President of she began a new subsidiary organisation called the American Industrial Health Council (AIHC).
-This organisation coordinated industry responses to government regulations, and promoted a series of industry-set criteria for regulating potentially cancerous materials in the environment.
+She worked for CMA's offshoot, SOCMA (Synthetic Organic Chemical Manufacturers Association), and the CEO and President of Dow Chemical, Paul E. Oreffice, President of she began a new subsidiary organisation called the American Industrial Health Council (AIHC).
+This organisation coordinated chemical industry responses to government regulations, and promoted a series of industry-devised criteria for regulating potentially cancerous materials in the environment.

 These early scientific-manipulation activities of the chemical industry were part of an organised reaction to Rachel Carson's "Silent Spring" published in 1962.
 The Chemical Manufacturer's Association (CMA) quickly realised that it must organise science and lobbying efforts; it had to discredit scientific research and attack the environmental activists if it were to maintain profits and keep free of government oversight and regulation.

-For many years, most of the CMA's propaganda and lobbying was conducted through PR firm E. Bruce Harrison (taken over by Hill and Knowlton), but gradually the AIHC and ACSH took over and played a very important part, especially with the gullible media.
+For many years, most of the CMA's propaganda and lobbying was conducted through PR firm E. Bruce Harrison (later taken over by Hill and Knowlton and run by Matt Swetonic), but gradually the AIHC and ACSH took over and played a very important part, especially with the gullible media.